parvez3019/log4error/README.md

 - That helps debug issues when they occur and reduces overall logging data.

 ## Performance difference -
-- There is definitely going to be performance difference between both logging approaches.
+- There is going to be a performance difference between both logging approaches.
-- Since we are keeping an in memory local stack of info logs, we are ingesting info log messages during info statements.
+- Since we are keeping an in-memory local stack of info logs, we are ingesting info log messages during info statements.
-- And printing all info logs during error, there is increase in time to process both usage.
+- And printing all info logs during error, there is an increase in time to process both usages.

 ```
 RUN Suite of 10 sets while logging 10,000 times each time to get average performance -